lilsweetcaligula/weavy-co2-emission-app/README.md

 # weavy-co2-emission-app

 This application will calculate CO2 emission per process.
-Clone this repo then cange into the repo's directory to play around.
+Clone this repo then change into the repo's directory to play around.

 ## Pre-requisites: